Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: comparison with acylindrical hyperbolicity, and the proof of the main theorem

 We exhibit a sketch of Osin's proof.
 For the terminologies below, see \cite{Osin}. \begin{proof} By the way of contradiction, assume that $\Gamma$ acts acylindrically and non-elementarily by isometries on a hyperbolic geodesic space $S$.
-By \cite[Theorem 1.1]{Osin}, there are 3 cases: $\Gamma_0$ is non-elementary with respect to the action on $S$; $\Gamma_0$ is elliptic; or, $\Gamma_0$ is virtually cyclic and contains a loxodromic element $h$.
+By \cite[Theorem 1.1]{Osin}, there are 3 cases: with respect to the action on $S$, $\Gamma_0$ is non-elementary, $\Gamma_0$ is elliptic, or $\Gamma_0$ is virtually cyclic and contains a loxodromic element $h$.